morse-simulator/morse/doc/morse/environments.rst

 Predefined Environments
 =======================

-MORSE ships with a set of predefined indoor and outdoor environment you can use.
+MORSE ships with a set of predefined indoor and outdoor 3D environments you can use.

 You can also use your own environments by simply specifying the full path of a Blender file in the ``Environment`` object of your :doc:`Builder script